Is San Diego a Good Place to Live?

 Outdoor Lifestyle: Bodacious beaches, dynamic wildlife, elegantly designed parks, hiking, biking, surfing, skydiving, snorkeling, dining al fresco – there’s no shortage of outdoor recreational opportunities.

 Health and Wellness: The city promotes a lifestyle that prioritizes health, with many gyms, yoga studios, and health-focused eateries.
-San Diego is also a wellness mecca in terms of unconventional therapies, holistic treatments, and natural healing – all of which are garnering more attention around the nation.
+San Diego, California is a wellness mecca in terms of unconventional therapies, holistic treatments, and natural healing – all of which are garnering more attention around the nation.

 Cons: